How to Hug a Porcupine – 3 Steps to Loving Difficult People

 Jesus asks us the hard question in Matt 7:3-5: “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?”

 I’ve found that when you want to see what a person is made of, put them in hot water.
-The same is true for our encounters with toxic people; they reveal what’s in our heart.
+The same is true for our encounters with toxic people; they reveal what’s in our hearts.

 So, what is God showing you about yourself through your dealings with this impossible individual?
 Whatever it is, allow Him to have His way in your life and you’ll be better for it.